rnb3ds/docs-site/docs/en/env/guides/custom-parser.md

     loader, _ := env.New(cfg)
     defer loader.Close()

-    // The file extension must be .env (with TOML content) to be routed to the overridden parser if err := loader.LoadFiles("config.env"); err != nil {
+    // File extension must be .env (content in TOML format) to route to the overridden parser if err := loader.LoadFiles("config.env"); err != nil {
         panic(err)
     }
 }
 ```

-::: warning LoadFiles routing limitation
+:::warning
-Custom format numbers registered via `RegisterParser` (e.g., `FormatTOML = 100`) **are not recognized by `LoadFiles` based on file extension**.
-Internally, `LoadFiles` calls `DetectFormat(filename)` to pick the parser, and `DetectFormat` only recognizes the four extensions `.env` / `.json` / `.yaml` / `.yml`; any other extension returns `FormatAuto`, which ultimately falls back to the built-in dotenv parser — the custom parser is never invoked.
+Custom format numbers registered via `RegisterParser` (e.g., `FormatTOML = 100`) are **not auto-recognized by `LoadFiles` based on file extension**. `LoadFiles` internally calls `DetectFormat(filename)` to select a parser, but `DetectFormat` only recognizes the four extensions `.env` / `.json` / `.yaml` / `.yml`; other extensions return `FormatAuto`, which falls back to the built-in dotenv parser — the custom parser is never invoked.

-Two paths to load a custom format file:
+Two paths for loading custom format files:

-1. **`.env` extension + `ForceRegisterParser`** (recommended): name the custom-format file `*.env` and use `env.ForceRegisterParser(env.FormatEnv, ...)` to override the built-in dotenv parser.
-Be sure to preserve key/value/size security checks, otherwise you will introduce security holes.
+1. **`.env` extension + `ForceRegisterParser`** (recommended): Name your custom format file `*.env`, and use `env.ForceRegisterParser(env.FormatEnv, ...)` to override the built-in dotenv parser.
+Note to preserve key name/value/size security checks, otherwise you introduce security vulnerabilities.
-2. **Call the parser manually**: read the file into an `io.Reader`, construct the parser instance yourself, and call `parser.Parse(reader, filename)` to obtain a `map[string]string`, then write the entries one by one via `loader.Set`.
+2. **Call the parser manually**: Read the file to get an `io.Reader`, construct the parser instance yourself and call `parser.Parse(reader, filename)` to get `map[string]string`, then write each entry with `loader.Set`.
 Note that the parser's internal `validator`/`auditor` typically depend on `*ComponentFactory`, which must be obtained and passed in when registering the factory.
 :::

 ---